fingerprintjs/fingerprintjs-pro-spa/README.md

 | `remove(key)`                    | Promise<void> or void          | Removes a single item from the cache at the specified key, or no-op if the item was not found                                                                                  |
 | `allKeys()`                      | Promise<string[]> or string [] | Returns the list of all keys.
 By default, the keys we use are prefixed with `@fpjs@client@` but you can pass your own custom prefix as an option when you create the FpjsClient |

+> [!NOTE]
-**Note:** The `cache` property takes priority over `cacheLocation` if both are set.
+> The `cache` property takes priority over `cacheLocation` if both are set.
 A warning is displayed in the console if that happens.

 We export the internal `InMemoryCache`, `LocalStorageCache`, `SessionStorageCache`, and `CacheStub` implementations, so you can wrap your custom cache around these implementations if you wish.